willfinnigan/kinetics/README.md

 This module uses SALib to carry out uncertainty and sensitivity analysis, with a class provided for each.

 The outputs are saved as pandas dataframes.

-This module works well using a jupyter notebook or jupyter lab.
-Please see 'example.ipynb' in the example folder